lurchmath/lurchmath.github.io/docs/tut-02-expository-math.md

        "Expository math."
     2. In the dialog that pops up, enter some math using the equation editor.
        For example, you might type `1-x^2` and watch it become $1-x^2$.
-       (If you want a math keyboard, open one by clicking the keyboard icon in the equation editor.)
     3. Click OK to place your math into the document.

 <div class='lurch-embed' width='100%' height='300px'>